Behaviour Code Of Conduct

 Create a safe environment where children and young people are helped to develop their own understanding of appropriate behaviour, thrive and reach their full potential and choose ways of behaving in accordance with expectations.

-To encourage children and young people to respect and value themselves and others.
+Encourage children and young people to respect and value themselves and others.

-To ensure that a climate of mutual respect exists for everyone.
+Ensure that a climate of mutual respect exists for everyone.

-To engage children and young people in restorative practice.
+Engage children and young people in restorative practice.

 The following behaviour will not be tolerated:

-use of obscene language
+• Use of obscene language

 We ask participants to: